 What happened after you finished the course?
-Did you take the Job Prep Course?
+Did you take the Job Preparation Course?

-Both the Job Prep Course and my Career Advisor provided great tips and ideas.
-I hope all CareerFoundry students avail themselves of this bonus, along with the expertise of the Career Services Team’s.
+Both the Job Prep Course and my career specialist provided great tips and ideas.
+I hope all CareerFoundry students avail themselves of this bonus, along with the expertise of the Career Services team.